enkidevs/curriculum/lua/roblox-studio/beginner-scripting-on-studio/functions-and-methods.md

 taxGST = 1.13
 addTax(purchaseCostTotal,taxGST)  -- returns the total cost that adds tax to every purchase
 ```
-Studio also provides built-in functions in the form of methods: a type of function that uses the object, self, as an argument and a colon to call the method.
+**Studio also provides built-in functions** in the form of `methods`: a type of function that uses the *object, self*, as an argument and a *colon* to call the method.

 ```lua
 baseplateVariable = game.Workspace.BasePlate